 - 10.1 The Clerk shall be responsible for keeping a record of attendance and a record of the business transacted at every meeting of the Joint Committee and the minute book shall be submitted to, and signed at the next following meeting - 10.2 The person presiding at the next following meeting referred to in paragraph 10.1 shall put the question that the minutes be approved as a correct record of the previous meeting - 10.3 No discussion shall take place upon the minutes, except upon their accuracy.
-If no question is raised as to the accuracy or if it is raised then as soon as it is disposed of, the person presiding shall sign the minutes - 10.4 Copies of the minutes of every meeting of the Joint Committee and any Sub-Committee thereof shall as soon as possible after each meeting be sent by the Clerk to the Chief Executive of each Authority and each Chief Executive shall submit a copy of the minutes to the appropriate Committee of his Council for consideration at the next meeting thereof, subject to proper notice in accordance with that Council's Procedure Rules - 10.5 If any matter or decision arising from the minutes of the Joint Committee is referred by a Committee of either Authority to the Joint Committee, it shall be reconsidered in the light of the Committee's reference and reasons by the Joint Committee at the next Joint Committee meeting of which proper notice of the matter can be given and the Joint Committee's decision after such reconsideration shall be final functions.
+If no question is raised as to the accuracy or if it is raised then as soon as it is disposed of, the person presiding shall sign the minutes - 10.4 Copies of the minutes of every meeting of the Joint Committee and any Sub-Committee thereof shall as soon as possible after each meeting be sent by the Clerk to the Chief Executive of each Authority and each Chief Executive shall submit a copy of the minutes to the appropriate Committee of his Council for consideration at the next meeting thereof, subject to proper notice in accordance with that Council's Procedure Rules - 10.5 If any matter or decision arising from the minutes of the Joint Committee is referred by a Committee of either Authority to the Joint Committee, it shall be reconsidered in the light of the Committee's reference and reasons by the Joint Committee at the next Joint Committee meeting of which proper notice of the matter can be given and the Joint Committee's decision after such reconsideration shall be final - 11.
+Sub-Committees - 11.1 The Joint Committee may from time to time appoint Sub-Committees for any general or special purposes in connection with their powers and functions.
 Any Sub-Committee so appointed shall consist only of Members but shall include at least one Member from each Authority